Financing Study Abroad

 Modern Languages and Cultures Study Abroad Award

 For full-time Modern Languages and Cultures majors who will be studying abroad for a semester or a year.
 More information may be found on the second page.
 Download Modern Languages and Cultures application.
-Applications may be submitted to Modern Languages and Cultures in Admin 302.
+Applications may be submitted to Modern Languages and Cultures at email@example.com.
 Please speak with the Department of Modern Languages and Cultures regarding this scholarship.

 Barbara K. Dahl Language Immersion Scholarship